 Notes

-1 This is a compilation of the W.A.
+1 This reprint is a compilation as at 19 March 2010 of the W.A.
 Marine (Life Saving Appliances, Fire Appliances and Miscellaneous Equipment) Regulations 1983 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table